Hackmanit/TInjA/README.md

 - Scan a single URL: `tinja url -u "http://example.com/"`
 - Scan multiple URLs: `tinja url -u "http://example.com/" -u "http://example.com/path2"`
 - Scan URLs provided in a file: `tinja url -u "file:/path/to/file"`
+- Scan a single URL by passing a file with a raw HTTP request: `tinja raw -R "/path/to/file"`
 - Scan URLs with additional information provided in a JSONL file: `tinja jsonl -j "/path/to/file"`
     - Each line of the JSONL file must contain a single JSON object.
 The whole JSON object must be in one line.
 Each object must have the following structure *(extra line breaks and indentation are for display purposes only)*:
 ```json